 Do not take vape batteries to a general household waste site as they can't be disposed of this way.
-You should follow the same procedure when disposing of disposable vapes as they also contain in-built batteries.
+You should follow the same battery safety procedure when disposing of disposable vapes as they also contain in-built batteries.

 Vape Battery Chargers for External Batteries